Modifying Your Custody Agreement

 How Do Child Custody Modifications Work?

 Child custody modifications are a category of post-decree modifications.
 Motions to modify custody must be intended to benefit the child primarily, but they need to be justified by demonstrating circumstances changing.
 Motions to modify custody can include a plea to establish, widen, refute, or limit parental custody.
-The Harris Law Firm, as Colorado’s largest family law firm, has 250 years of combined experience handling all matters pertaining to child custody, including modifications after an initial agreement is signed.
+The Harris Law Firm, as one of Colorado’s largest family law firms, we have 250 years of combined experience handling all matters pertaining to child custody, including modifications after an initial agreement is signed.

 - Nutritional needs